rbhattar07/Tata-Motors--Consumer-Favorability-Analysis/Readme.md

 Pick any out of the following – Hyundai, Maruti Suzuki
 Need:

-Arrive at parameters which ascertain how consumers look at Tata Cars given the innovations  happening in the auto space – Safety, Fuel efficiency, accessories, ICE vs. Electric
+Arrive at parameters which ascertain how consumers look at Tata Cars given the innovations  happening in the auto space – Safety, Fuel efficiency, cost, accessories, ICE vs. Electric
 What are consumers looking at from the auto space
 What are is their competition offering
 Combine content across social and news media